When comparing the Maine Coon vs Ragdoll cat breeds there are many different factors to consider.

-|8 – 14 Inches|
+|8 – 14 (20|

-|Ragdoll||9 – 11 Inches|
+|Ragdoll||9 – 11 (22.8-|

-|9 – 11 Inches|
+|9 – 11 (22.8|

-* Ragdoll heights detailed in table (source).
+* Ragdoll heights are detailed in the table (source 1).

 4. Maine Coon vs Ragdoll Weight

 The average Maine Coon ranges between 8 – 25 lbs in weight, whilst the Ragdoll is only a fraction lighter weighing between 8 – 20 lbs.

 Take a look at the table below to get a clearer understanding of the Maine Coon Vs Ragdoll weight differences: